swcarpentry/git-novice/episodes/01-basics.md

 effectively creating different versions of our files.
-It allows us to decide which changes will be made to the next version (each record of these changes is called a [commit](../learners/reference.md#commit)), and keeps useful metadata about them.
+It allows us to decide which changes will be made to the next version (each record of these changes is called a [commit](../learners/reference.md#commit)), and keeps useful metadata about them, such as who made the change.
 The complete history of commits for a particular project and their metadata make up a [repository](../learners/reference.md#repository).
 Repositories can be kept in sync across different computers, facilitating collaboration among different people.